Empire Cinemas is one of the latest Safelincs customers to benefit from the minimal maintenance costs of P50 fire extinguishers.

 When foam fire extinguishers first came into being, it was fair to say that they weren’t a massive success.
 Indeed, these early variants produced foam which was thick, gloopy and, because of the high animal protein content, smelled absolutely terrible.
 Thankfully, today’s Aqueous Film Forming Foam (AFFF) extinguishers are a distinct improvement.

 AFFF extinguishers are painted red with a cream panel and are widely considered to be one of the best all-round units available.
 AFFF foam extinguishes and smothers flames when it is initially sprayed onto a fire.
 After this, it seals in combustible vapours under the film of foam and penetrates any absorbent materials, cooling the fire as the water in the foam evaporates.
 The spray nozzle on foam extinguishers allows a fire to be coated quickly and evenly.
-Furthermore, the spray of a foam fire extinguisher is non-conductive, therefore an AFFF extinguisher can be safely used near (but not directly on) live electrical equipment.
+Furthermore, some foam extinguishers have been dielectrically tested to 35,000 Volt and are safe near live electrical equipment.

 Foam is particularly effective on Class A fires (those involving paper, wood, etc) so they are a very good choice for offices or similar environments which contain a lot of fabrics.
 When used on flammable liquid fires (Class B), AFFF foam forms a film that prevents re-ignition of the flammable liquids by sealing the liquids off from oxygen.
 Class B fires also include man-made fibres which might liquefy in the heat of a fire.